-Property testing [RS, GGR] is concerned with a relaxed type of decision problems; specifically, for a fixed property (resp., a set) Π , the task is to distinguish between objects that have property Π (resp., are in Π) and objects that are "far" from have property Π (resp., are "far" from any object in Π).
+Property testing (initiated by Rubinfeld and Sudan [24] and Goldreich, Goldwasser, and Ron [14]) is concerned with a relaxed type of decision problems.
+Specifically, for a fixed property (resp., a set) Π , the task is to distinguish between objects that have property Π (resp., are in Π) and objects that are "far" from having property Π (resp., are "far" from any object in Π).
 The focus of property testing is on sublinear-time algorithms, which in particular cannot examine the entire object.
 Instead, these algorithms, called testers, may obtain bits in the representation of the object by issuing adequate queries.
 Indeed, in this case, the query complexity of testers becomes a measure of central interest.

-For natural properties, testers of sublinear query-complexity must be randomized (see articulation in Section 2.1).
-This is a qualitative assertion, and the corresponding quantitative question arises naturally: for any fixed property Π and a sublinear function q, what is the randomnesscomplexity of testers for Π that have query-complexity q?
+For natural properties, testers of sublinear query-complexity must be randomized (see details in Section 3.1).
+This is a qualitative assertion, and the corresponding quantitative question arises naturally: for any fixed property Π and a sublinear function q, what is the randomness-complexity of testers for Π that have query-complexity q?

 In addition to the natural appeal of the foregoing question, there are concrete reasons to care about it.
 Firstly, the randomness-complexity of a tester determines the length of PCPs that are constructed on top of this tester.
-Indeed, this was the motivation for the interest of [GS, BSVW] in reducing the randomness complexity of low-degree testing.
-Secondly, the randomness-complexity of a tester affects the complexity of implementing a version of this tester while utilizing a weak source of randomness.
+Indeed, this was the motivation for the interest of Goldreich and Sudan [17] and Ben-Sasson, Sudan, Vadhan, and Wigderson [7] in reducing the randomness complexity of low-degree testing.
+Secondly, the randomness-complexity of a tester affects the time and query complexities of implementing a version of this tester while utilizing a weak source of randomness.
 This motivation is further discussed in Section 1.2.

-Indeed, the randomness-complexity of testers was considered in some prior work, starting in [GS].
-This subject is the pivot of [BSVW] and the main topic of [SW].
-However, all these works refer to specific (algebraic) tasks (i.e., testing low-degree polynomials and group homomorphisms).
+Indeed, the randomness-complexity of testers was considered in some prior work, starting in [17].
+This subject is the pivot of [7] and is the main topic studied by Shpilka and Wigderson [28].
+However, these works refer to specific (algebraic) tasks (i.e., testing low-degree polynomials and group homomorphisms).
 In contrast, our focus in this paper is either on general properties (see Section 1.4) or on specific combinatorial properties (see Section 1.3).